De Havilland Flamingo: Operational service

 Following the success of the first test flights Jersey Airways ordered three 17-seat aircraft, and this was followed by orders from the Egyptian government and the Air Ministry.
 The Air Ministry aircraft were to be used by the Air Council and the King's Flight.

 The prototype, fitted with 12 passenger seats, was delivered to Jersey Airways in May 1939 for two months evaluation and became the first revenue-earning Flamingo.
 The first services carried mail only but in July a regular weekend passenger service was operated.

 In October 1939 the prototype was bought by the Air Council, being delivered to No. 24 Squadron RAF where it operated until it was lost in an accident in October 1940.
 The second aircraft was to be the first for Guernsey and Jersey Airlines but it was impressed into military service and delivered to 24 Squadron, the other two on order were never built due to the outbreak of the Second World War.

-The King's Flight aircraft was to be used in the event of the royal family having to leave the country but in the end it was passed to 24 Squadron for communications and liaison duties.
+Two Flamingos R2764 and R2565 built to Specification 21/39 for the RAF were sent to the Kings Flight at RAF Benson.
+Flamingo R2766 (built to Specification 20/39) with 24 Squadron joined them in The King's Flight (with civilian serial G-AGCC) during the invasion scare period in June to be used in the event of the royal family having to leave the country but passed back to 24 Squadron for communications and liaison duties in early 1941 becoming R2766 again and given the additional name 'Lady of Glamis' in 1942.
+G-AGAZ, a test bed for Perseus Mk XVI engines became AE444 with 24 Squadron and named 'Lady of Ayr'.

 Early in 1940 BOAC ordered eight aircraft to be powered by the Perseus XVI and originally intended as ten-seaters.
 The first BOAC aircraft was delivered to Whitchurch on 5 September 1940.
 The second BOAC aircraft was impressed by the Air Ministry and allocated for Admiralty use at RNAS Donibristle.
 To replace the impressed aircraft BOAC were later allotted the aircraft ordered by the Egyptian Government.
 After a period of training all the BOAC Flamingos were moved to Cairo to operate in the Middle East.
-The BOAC aircraft were named after English Kings and were named K-class by the airline.
+The BOAC aircraft were named after English kings (Arthur, Alfred, Harold, Henry, Richard, James, Charles, William) and were named K-class by the airline.

-The Flamingo was Winston Churchill's favorite short/medium range transport and he flew it to visit Reynaud and the French leadership as the front collapsed on May 16, 1940.
+The Flamingo was Winston Churchill's favourite short/medium range transport and he flew it to visit Reynaud and the French leadership as the Western front collapsed on May 16, 1940.

 The BOAC Flamingoes were not popular, and following three accidents – one of which was fatal – and with a lack of spares, the airline decided to withdraw the type.
-In 1943 the five airworthy aircraft were shipped back to the United Kingdom.
-They did not return to service and were scrapped in the early 1950s.
+In 1943 the four airworthy aircraft were shipped back to the United Kingdom and stored at Croydon.
+They did not return to service and were scrapped at Redhill in the early 1950s.